Jewish Ethnographic Expedition: Legacy and assessment

-Eastern European Jewry was studied after the October Revolution that demolished the Pale of Settlement; YIVO was one of the main engines of such studies.
-After the World War II and the Holocaust, shtetl life was completely destroyed.
-Multiple memorial books about the former communities were published by survivors or people who emigrated before the war; one of the most influential books about shtetl life was 1952 Life Is with People by Mark Zborowski (Note: It was later revealed that Zborowski was not an anthropologist born in a shtetl, but a Soviet spy.) and Elizabeth Herzog.
+Eastern European Jewry was studied after the October Revolution which abolished the Pale of Settlement; YIVO was one of the main engines of such studies.
+After World War II and the Holocaust, shtetl life was completely destroyed.
+Multiple memorial books about the former communities were published by survivors or people who emigrated before the war; one of the most influential books about shtetl life was the 1952 book Life Is with People by Mark Zborowski (Note: It was later revealed that Zborowski was not an anthropologist born in a shtetl, but a Soviet spy.) and Elizabeth Herzog.
 Uriel Weinreich and Marvin Herzog founded the Language and Culture Archive of Ashkenazic Jewry (LCAAJ) at Columbia University in New York; they also employed a "questionnaire of more than two hundred pages" and gathered hundreds of hours of interviews in Yiddish.
 Kugelmass compares An-sky's program with Barbara Myerhoff's book Number Our Days.
-Gabriella Safran writes that the purpose of An-sky's expedition was "to depict and to mourn a Jewish way of life that they perceived as dying", the approach called "salvage ethnography".
+Gabriella Safran writes that the purpose of An-sky's expedition was "to depict and to mourn a Jewish way of life that they perceived as dying", an approach called "salvage ethnography".

-Ethnographers in the Soviet Union started their field work in the former settlements of the Pale in the end of 1980s, few years before the collapse of the USSR.
+Ethnographers in the Soviet Union started their field work in the former settlements of the Pale at the end of the 1980s, a few years before the collapse of the USSR.
 Among them were Valerii Dymshits, Benyamin Lukin, Boris Khaimovich, and Ilya Dvorkin.
 They were unaware of An-sky and his expedition.
 Researchers started to rediscover it, and in 1987, Igor Krupnik noted that "The 1914 program had no value for a modern Jewish ethnography".
-In the early 90s, Dymshits realised that their expedition followed An-sky route from St. Petersburg to the Ukrainian shtetls.
+In the early 1990s, Dymshits realised that their expedition followed An-sky's route from St. Petersburg to the Ukrainian shtetls.
 Dvorkin described it as "we were An-sky number two, so to speak".
-Vilnius Research Institute interviewed "hundreds of individuals" in 2002–2009, that are now in the Archives of Historical and Ethnographic Yiddish Memories.
+Vilnius Research Institute interviewed "hundreds of individuals" in 2002–2009; these recordings are now held in the Archives of Historical and Ethnographic Yiddish Memories.
 In 2022, Mauas and Rotman published an "Updated Ethnographic Questionnaire on Israeli Time"; according to the authors, it "expands or updates" An-sky's questionnaire.
 It contains questions about emergency and Shabbat sirens in Israel.

-Historian Dani Schrire compares An-sky's expedition with the Jesup North Pacific Expedition (1897–1902) to Siberia, but notes that unlike remote north regions of the Russian Empire, An-sky's targets were easily reached by a train; "In actuality, the Ansky expedition led the party of scholars to towns with high literacy rates and with youths who had a scholarly attitude themselves who spoke another dialect of Yiddish."
-He also calls the expedition to be An-sky's "performance", that staged the shtetl "into symbol of what he considered a spiritual people".
+Historian Dani Schrire compares An-sky's expedition with the Jesup North Pacific Expedition (1897–1902) to Siberia, but notes that unlike remote north regions of the Russian Empire, An-sky's targets were easily reached by train; "In actuality, the Ansky expedition led the party of scholars to towns with high literacy rates and with youths who had a scholarly attitude themselves who spoke another dialect of Yiddish."
+He also calls the expedition An-sky's "performance", which staged the shtetl into a "symbol of what he considered a spiritual people".

 Historian Simon J. Bronner notes that even though An-sky's expedition is well known in the field of Jewish folklore studies, "he is rarely cited in histories of folklore studies in Europe".